rtulip/haystack/README.md

     "Hello" "World" cast(Pair)
     as [pair]

-    pair::first::size putlnu
+    pair::first::size println

-    // the `putlns` function is defined in "std.hay"
+    // the `println` function is defined in "std.hay"
-    // and prints a `Str` to stdout with a newline. pair::second      putlns
+    // and prints may types to stdout with a newline. pair::second println
 }
 ```